fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 You are $_mood$.
 ```

-In this example, Susi remembers your mood and can tell you about it.
+In this example, SUSI remembers your mood and can tell you about it.
 The actual word which was used to describe the mood was never printed to the user before because using the `^^` symbols it got quoted and became invisible.

 ### Tutorial Level 8: Conditions for Answers